 Junaiten - Two Life Stories (2023)

 At the same time his wife assembled a memorial album for him.
-Through the selection of photographs and subtitles, she also told her husband's life story - a completely different version.
+Her album also tells her husband's life story - a completely different version, starting in 1961.
 The gap between narratives opens for reflections on what constitutes the "essence" of a person's life, and on how we all edit our stories.
-In terms of form, Junaiten is a poetic montage film, where the narrative alternates between two storylines that move towards each other from opposite ends – from the beginning of a life and (almost) from the end of it.
-But the two never connects.
-The stories are told with words, drawings, and private photographs, which flow in and out of each other.
-The film was shown for the first time as a projection at my solo show at Indre Østfold Kunstsenter, March 2023.
+The narrative of the film alternates between two storylines that move towards each other from opposite ends – from the beginning of a life and (almost) from the end of it.
+They never connect.
+The stories are told with voice-over and montages of drawings and private photographs.

 I recreated the 95 photos of my mother's memory album as drawings, partly to separate the images “belonging” to each of my parents' story in the film, partly to lift and unify the album's material visually, and partly to create a kind of filter.

 The series of drawings have been shown as an autonomous work, installed as spreads from an album, or in cabinets.